vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## New hardware

+> Target group: If you want to run Home Assistant (and more) on a brand new and fast device.

 ### All-in-one mini PCs

-> It's a kind of mini desktop PC with laptop features.
+> It's a kind of mini desktop PC with laptop components and features.

 <img alt="NUC" width="200px" src="images_hardware/nuc.webp" {{style_img_right}}/>
 Intel started with the all-in-one NUC mini PCs.
 They have a small nice-looking and silent square form factor which you also can place ON your desk.
 They contain all required hardware in it and with many external ports (USB, network, display).

 After this success, many other manufacturers followed with their own versions of this form factor.
 <br>
 The current most popular hardware to run Home Assistant on is the all-in-one mini PCs.
 They have enough power to run Home Assistant, together with a lot of other applications.
 Without to worry about latency or any other performance issues for the best experience.